Travel and Lifestyle blog

 LUXURY – 1 Hotel Central Park

-Offering a restaurant and a fitness centre, 1 Hotel Central Park is located right next to Central Park.
-Each room will provide you with air conditioning, a seating area and a private bathroom.
-The on-site restaurant, Jams, features an open kitchen and it is open for breakfast, lunch and dinner.
+Offering a restaurant and a fitness center, 1 Hotel Central Park is located right next to Central Park.
+Each room will provide you with air conditioning, a seating area, and a private bathroom.
+The on-site restaurant, Jams, features an open kitchen and it is open for breakfast, lunch, and dinner.

-Just 5 minutes’ walk from the Empire State Building, this Manhattan hotel offers free Wi-Fi and modern rooms equipped with a flat-screen TV.
-The 34th Street—Herald Square underground station is 4 minutes’ walk away.
+Just a 5-minute walk from the Empire State Building, this Manhattan hotel offers free Wi-Fi and modern rooms equipped with a flat-screen TV.
+A corner sofa and a refrigerator are included in each room at Hyatt Place New York.
+A work desk along with coffee-making facilities is also included.

 BUDGET – MOXY NYC Times Square

-Located 1,300 ft (400 m) from Madison Square Garden, MOXY NYC Times Square, offers pet-friendly accommodations, and features free WiFi and a fitness center.
+MOXY NYC Times Square offers pet-friendly accommodations and features free WiFi and a fitness center.
 All rooms are equipped with a flat-screen TV and air purification systems and each room has a private bathroom.
+Guests can enjoy the on-site restaurant and a rooftop bar.

 Staying at a hostel is cheaper than a hotel.
-Hostel guests spend an average of 32 USD while hotel guests spend an average of 290 USD per night in New York.
-So if you’re on a tight budget and you don’t mind sharing a dorm-styled room, then I would recommend going to a hostel.
+Hostel guests spend an average of $32 US while hotel guests spend an average of $290 US per night in New York.
+So if you’re on a tight budget and you don’t mind sharing a dorm-style room, then I would recommend going to a hostel.

 RECOMMENDED HOSTELS TO STAY IN NYC